Louis Slobodkin Papers

 Louis Slobodkin was born February 19, 1903, in Albany, New York.
 He attended the Beaux Arts Institute for Design in New York City from 1918-1922, and in 1927 married Florence Gersh, who would be his collaborator on several children's books.
 Early in his career Slobodkin worked as a sculptor and designer, and in 1943 illustrated James Thurber's Many Moons, which received the 1944 Caldecott Medal.
-Throughout his long and prolific career, Slobodkin illustrated his and other author's works.
+Throughout his career, Slobodkin illustrated both his and other author's works.
 He is well-known for his illustrations of Eleanor Estes' Moffat books.
-During the 1940s-1970s he wrote a number of books for young children, including a Read About series, and such humorous 'didactic' books as Thank You -- You're Welcome, that taught young readers about manners and courtesy with humor and style.
+During the 1940s-1970s he wrote a number of books for young children, including a Read About series.
 He also wrote and illustrated a number of science fiction stories for older readers, including his Space Ship series.
-Critics have long praised his illustrations for their simplicity, and for his ability to show movement, tension, and the dynamics of human figures, to help move a story along and depict mood and place.
 Louis Slobodkin died May 8, 1975, in Florida.
-Biographical Sources: Something About the Author, vols.
-1, 26

 15 Cubic Feet (16 boxes (7 record cartons and 9 flat boxes))

 Language of Materials